-Alternatively, the Preston controller can be used with the Fujinon cine-type lenses, as with any other cine lense.
+- Alternatively, the Preston controller can be used with the Fujinon cine-type lenses, as with any other cine lens.

-The 16 bit encoded lenses use internal encoders instead of potentiometers, so they need to move the lens from lock to lock to zero the encoders correctly.
-This can be done by powering the lens with the focus set to servo mode, letting it go lock to lock, and then switching the focus over to manual mode if needed.
+On some instances, Previzion either received “stuck” values that don’t match the lens zoom/focus position or it does not detect the lens as being connected.
+The 16 bit encoded lenses use internal encoders instead of potentiometers, so they may need to move the lens from lock to lock to zero the encoders correctly with the lens set to “servo”.

 - power on the lens (re-plug the lens to the camera or power on the camera) with the toggles underneath the lens focus and zoom set to servo mode;